-Finally, in order to complete the progression from the individual financial decision-making, the investment and financing aspects of larger companies will be described.
+Finally, in order to complete the progression from individual financial decisionmaking to business, the investment and financing aspects of larger companies will be described.
 Part 4 commences with an overview of the goal of the firm and the role of the financial manager, before describing the management of the firm's short-term resources and the financing of the firm.
-Part 5 comprises two chapters, which deal with investment in long-term assets, such as plant and equipment.
-The analysis of potential investments is an important process that is critical in ensuring that anticipated returns will be sufficient to meet financing costs.
+The final three chapters evaluate investments in long-term assets, such as plant and equipment, and property.
+The analysis of potential investments is an important process that is critical in ensuring that the anticipated returns will be sufficient to meet the financing costs.

-SELF-TEST OUESTION
+SELF-TEST QUESTION